kyleam/bog/README.md

 The Bog workflow is focused around the citekey, which is the only study information that must be included in the notes.
-This unique identifier is used as a link to the BibTeX and PDF files.
+This unique identifier is used as a link to the BibTeX file and other associated files.

 In the example below, the citekey "name2000word" is a study heading.
 Bog expects the citekey to be the title or property of a heading.
 The